I Built a Documentation Tool Because a Copyright Claim Had No Paper Trail

 Abuse Prevention Is Infrastructure, Not Policy

-So from the start, the free tier uses three-layer tracking:
+The free tier uses three-layer tracking:

-1. Composite identifier (IP + browser fingerprint + device ID)
+- Composite identifier (IP + browser fingerprint + device ID)

-2. Browser fingerprint only (persists through cookie clearing via IndexedDB)
+- Browser fingerprint only (persists through cookie clearing via IndexedDB)

-3. IP-based cap (covers shared networks, with a higher threshold)
+- IP-based cap (covers shared networks, with a higher threshold)

-The extension was the primary way users could autofill track metadata directly from a Pixabay page — title, artist, licensee, file ID pulled from the live DOM without manual copy-paste.
+The Chrome extension was supposed to launch alongside the web app: autofilling track metadata directly from a Pixabay page, pulling title, artist, licensee, and file ID from the live DOM without any copy-paste.
+Chrome Web Store review is still pending.

-Rather than wait with nothing to ship, I built a bookmarklet that requires no install and works the same way.
+Rather than wait, I built a bookmarklet.
+No install required, works the same way.
 The extension and bookmarklet share the same scraping logic and produce identical output.
+When the extension clears review, the bookmarklet stays as a permanent fallback.

 The Systems Lesson